Under-19 World Floorball Championships: Format

 There are 16 teams participating in the tournament.
 The top nine teams from the previous championship automatically qualify, while the remaining seven spots are determined through regional qualifiers.
 These qualifiers, typically comprising one or more European tournaments and one each for the Americas and Asia-Oceania, take place approximately eight months before the championship.
 The teams are then drawn into four groups (A–D), each consisting of four teams.
 Groups A and B are drawn from the highest-ranked teams based on the previous championship results, while Groups C and D include the remaining teams.
 Within a group, teams play round-robin matches against each other.

 The top two teams from Groups A and B advance directly to the semi-finals.
 The third-placed teams from Groups A and B play each other for fifth place.
 The fourth-placed teams from Groups A and B face the first-placed teams from Groups C and D, determining which teams will compete for seventh and ninth place, as well as securing spots in the elite groups for the next championship.
 The remaining teams from Groups C and D play additional placement matches.
-The entire tournament spans five days.
+The entire tournament lasts five to six days, during which teams play three group-stage matches and then one or two placement matches.

+Format history

+Until the 2019 World Championships, teams were divided into divisions of eight teams each.
+In Division B, teams competed for promotion to Division A. The team that finished last in Division A was relegated to Division B. The first men's Division B was played at the 2003 Championships, and the first women's Division B was played at the 2006 Championships.

+Until 2007, the tournament was held at the turn of October and November.
+Due to a change in the scheduling of the senior championships to December, starting with the 2008 tournament, the junior championships have been held in May.
+Starting in 2027, the tournament schedule will shift to February.
+Additionally, the years for the men's and women's championships will be swapped to ensure that, under the new senior schedule, the U19 championships do not occur in the same year as the adult events.
+In the transition year of 2027, both the men's and women's U19 championships will be held.